schwarzbox/Fct/README.md

 repl - replicate item n-times and return table of items.

-split - convert string or number to the table.
+cut - convert string or number to the table.

+concat - convert table (with any keys) to the string.

 reverse - reverse table and put non number keys at the end.